-When we think about OCD we might bring to mind visions of the eccentric detective Monk at a crime scene wondering if he turned his stove off, or Sheldon from The Big Bang Theory refusing to drink from his friend’s glass.
-Unfortunately, these representations of OCD are pretty misleading and don’t capture the real difficulties people with OCD live with.
+When we think about OCD we might bring to mind the eccentric detective Monk at a crime scene wondering if he turned his stove off, or Sheldon from The Big Bang Theory refusing to drink from his friend’s glass.

-To help clear things up, we’ve compiled a list of common myths about OCD along with some helpful facts to dispel these misconceptions.
+To help clear things up, we’ve compiled a list of common myths, along with some helpful facts to dispel them.

 Sometimes the things people with OCD think and do might seem unusual, but OCD is far from just a personality quirk.

-OCD is a mental illness that affects around 1-2 per cent of the adult population and for some it can be a significant disability.
+OCD is a mental illness that affects around 1-2 per cent of Australians and for some it can be a significant disability.
 People with OCD experience intrusive, unwanted thoughts, images or urges that are very distressing (obsessions), and they try to relieve this distress by engaging in specific kinds of repetitive thought or behaviour (compulsions).